• Facebook

 Show / Hide Table of Contents

-Search Tag Data in Cache with SQL
+Search Tag Data using SQL Query

 NCache provides object queries through which you can search and delete result sets based on the criteria given to the query.
-To retrieve the data according to your specified criteria, NCache provides you with an extension of SQL.
-It lets you search the data in your cache based on the criteria of the the requirement.
+To retrieve data according to your specified criteria, NCache provides you with an extension of SQL queries.
+It lets you search the data in your cache based on the criteria of the requirement.
+A special keyword $Tag$ is used to specify that the condition under consideration uses Tags.
+The SQL query with the search criteria is executed using ExecuteReader.
+The ExecuteReader processes the query on the server-side and then sends the result in chunks (as a dictionary containing keys and values) to the client in a tabular form to the ICacheReader type of instance.
+You can query an item having a specific Tag as explained below.

 Prerequisites